David Wittig

 Concurrent with the loan to Weidner becoming public, Wittig and corporate strategy vice president Douglas Lake resigned from Westar amid charges of "looting" the utility company.
 Prosecutors contended that the two men had unjustly compensated themselves and used the company jet for non-business-related matters.
-The two men were put to trial on 39 charges in fall 2004.
+The two men were put to trial on 39 charges in the fall of 2004.
 The tide seemed to be in favor of the prosecution, but the trial ended with a hung jury in December.
 A retrial with an added 40th charge was conducted during the late summer of 2005.
 On September 12, Wittig was convicted of 39 counts while Lake was convicted of 30; both were convicted of the 40th charge, forfeiture, later that week.
 On April 4, 2006, US District Judge Julie Robinson sentenced Wittig to 18 years and ordered him to pay a $5 million fine in addition to $14.5 million in restitution.
 Wittig faced a maximum of 455 years behind bars and intended to appeal.

 On January 5, 2007, the 10th U.S. Circuit Court of Appeals overturned the convictions of Wittig and Lake in the Westar Energy case.
 Wittig was freed from prison on February 12, 2007.

 Wittig was scheduled to be retried for the third time for looting Westar in September 2008.
 With delays, in July 2010, the new trial was set to begin September 20.
 However, the trial judge first was "expected to rule whether to proceed at all (and, if so, on what basis), in light of the Supreme Court’s ruling [in June] on the conviction of the former Enron executive Jeffrey Skilling, which appears to limit the government’s use of the so-called honest services statute to seek convictions in corruption cases.
 A motion to dismiss the case is before" the judge, Julie A. Robinson.

 In 2010 all charges against Wittig were dismissed.

-In July, 2011, Wittig settled a dispute with Westar Energy for back compensation owed him.
+In July 2011, Wittig settled a dispute with Westar Energy for back compensation owed him.
 The settlement amount received by Wittig was $36,000,000 in cash, $3,100,000 in legal fees incurred by Wittig, and $2,700,000 in stock compensation.